 Ligurians like to use their own trusted products which come from the 350 kilometres of coastline with its rough, mountainous hinterland or which is fished out of ther own waters.
 It is an austere but delicous style of cooking that has produced such specialities as pesto sauce and foccaccia.
 Even the wines, grown with great effort on the steep, rocky terraces suit the local food perfectly.

 Dinners are not included in the standard tour, however, if you select the 'Dinners option' (which we recommend) this will include 3 course meals alla carte (ie free choice) in some of the coast's finest restaurants.
 The dinner option also means you'll have a guaranteed booking each night.

 Interested in the 1.
-Northern Italy: walking Portofino and the Italian Riviera Self-Guided Walk?Don't miss out, places are limited.
+Northern Italy: walking Portofino and the Tigullio Gulf Self-Guided Walk?Don't miss out, places are limited.
 Make your booking now.
 Book Now › Make an Enquiry ›

 This 6 day/5 night walk can be personalised to suit your interests and dates.